okalangkenneth/DefectTracker/README.md

 # DefectTracker
-In this  application the core elements of Blazor are covered and additional features will be applied to build a defect tracking application.
-The application is built using client side Blazor and includes:
+Defect Tracker is an application that leverages the core elements of Blazor to build a defect tracking system.
+This application is designed to help users keep track of notable defects during the project development process.
+The application is built using client-side Blazor and covers various features.
-- Authentication and authorisation,
-- Inserting, updating, and deleting from a database,
-- Using forms and validation,
-- Implementing an email notification.
-  Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)